ntnusky/heat-templates/README.md

 Fill in values in `params.yaml` and run `openstack stack create -e params.yaml -t guacamole.yaml <stack_name>` to fire it up.

 You have now ended up with a blank install of Apache Guacamole.
 Default credentials are guacadmin/guacadmin.
+These should obviously be changed on first login.
+To promote an LDAP user to an admin, create a local user with the same username, set a dummy password, and give it the admin role.
+Guacamole is configured to prefer LDAP as its auth source, so it will accept the given user's LDAP password on logon.